PlasticRanger

 Pros

-1. Easy Installation: PEX pipes are easier to install than PVC pipes, thanks to their flexibility.
+Easy Installation: Thanks to their flexibility, PEX pipes are easier to install than PVC pipes.
 It makes the plumber’s job easy as they have to create fewer connections because PEX can bend to accommodate changes in direction.
 The benefit for you is the fewer potential sources of plumbing leaks.
 The small number of connections necessary will be made using crimp fittings or cold expansion—no need to use any glue, which will derisk the chances of it leaching into the water.

-2. Freeze Resistance: It can withstand freezing efficiently (again, it’s because its flexibility lets the piping diameter expand when the water pressure changes).
-In layman’s language, you will be less likely to end up with burst pipes.
+Freeze Resistance: It can withstand freezing efficiently (again, its flexibility lets the piping diameter expand when the water pressure changes).
+You will be less likely to end up with burst pipes in layman’s language.

-3. Compatibility with Metal Pipes: Although PVC pipes are compatible with metal pipes, PEX pipes are comparatively better and make a better connection.
+Compatibility with Metal Pipes: Although PVC pipes are compatible with metal pipes, PEX pipes are comparatively better and connect better.

 Cons